Patty Hearst

-Patricia Campbell Hearst (born February 20, 1954) is the granddaughter of American publishing magnate William Randolph Hearst.
+Patricia Campbell Hearst (born February 20, 1954) is an American actress and member of the Hearst family.
+She is the granddaughter of American publishing magnate William Randolph Hearst.

 She first became known for the events following her 1974 kidnapping by the Symbionese Liberation Army.
 She was found and arrested 19 months after being abducted, by which time she was a fugitive wanted for serious crimes committed with members of the group.
 She was held in custody, and there was speculation before trial that her family's resources would enable her to avoid time in prison.

 At her trial, the prosecution suggested that Hearst had joined the Symbionese Liberation Army of her own volition.
 However, she testified that she had been raped and threatened with death while held captive.
-In 1976, she was convicted for the crime of bank robbery and sentenced to 35 years in prison, later reduced to 7 years.
+In 1976, she was convicted for the crime of bank robbery and sentenced to 35 years in prison, later reduced to seven years.
 Her sentence was commuted by President Jimmy Carter, and she was later pardoned by President Bill Clinton.

-Background

-Family
+In the 1990s, she began acting in films and television after being approached by film director John Waters.

+Early life

+Hearst, who prefers to be called Patricia rather than Patty, was born on February 20, 1954, in San Francisco, California, the third of five daughters of Randolph Apperson Hearst and Catherine Wood Campbell.
+She was raised primarily in Hillsborough and attended the private Crystal Springs School for Girls there, Sacred Heart in Atherton, and the Santa Catalina School in Monterey.
+She attended Menlo College in Atherton, California before transferring to the University of California, Berkeley.

-Hearst's grandfather, William Randolph Hearst, created the largest newspaper, magazine, newsreel, and movie business in the world.
+Hearst's grandfather William Randolph Hearst created the largest newspaper, magazine, newsreel and film business in the world.
 Her great-grandmother was philanthropist Phoebe Hearst.
-The family was associated with immense political influence and a position of anti-Communism since before World War II.

-Early life and education

-Patricia Hearst, who prefers to be called "Patricia" rather than "Patty", was born on February 20, 1954, in San Francisco, California, the third of five daughters of Randolph Apperson Hearst and Catherine Wood Campbell.
-She grew up primarily in Hillsborough, and attended its Crystal Springs School for Girls and the Santa Catalina School in Monterey.
-She attended Menlo College in Atherton, California, before transferring to the University of California, Berkeley.

-Hearst's father was among a number of heirs, and did not have control of the Hearst interests.
-Her parents had not considered it necessary to take measures for their children's personal security.
-At the time of her abduction, Hearst was a sophomore at Berkeley, studying art history.
-She lived with her fiancé, Steven Weed, in an apartment in Berkeley.
+The family wielded immense political influence and had opposed organized labor, gold mine workers' interests, and communism since before World War II.
+Hearst's father was among a number of heirs to the family fortune and did not control the Hearst interests.
+Her parents had not considered it necessary to take preventive measures to ensure their children's personal security.
+At the time of her abduction, Hearst was a sophomore at Berkeley studying art history.
+She lived with her fiancé Steven Weed in an apartment in Berkeley.

+Symbionese Liberation Army

 Kidnapping

 On February 4, 1974, 19-year-old Hearst was kidnapped from her Berkeley apartment.
-A small urban guerrilla left-wing group, called the Symbionese Liberation Army (SLA), claimed responsibility for the abduction.
+A small urban guerrilla left-wing group called the Symbionese Liberation Army (SLA) claimed responsibility for the abduction and demanded the release of recently arrested SLA members Joe Remiro and Russ Little.